marioroy/clearmod/README.md

 The motivation for this project is that I like the XanMod kernel and opportunity to run a preempt-enabled Linux kernel.
 The XanMod kernels are configured to run equally well on all x86-64 CPUs with minimum support of x86-64-v3.
-Additionally, I enabled FQ-PIE packet scheduling, NTFS3 file-system driver, and the WineSync module for fast kernel-backed Wine.
+Additionally, I enable the NTFS3 file-system driver and WineSync module for fast kernel-backed Wine.

 ## Preparation and configuration